MicrosoftDocs/memdocs/memdocs/intune/fundamentals/copilot-intune-overview.md

 [Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) is a generative-AI security analysis tool that can help your organization get information quickly, and help you make decisions that impact security and risk.

-Copilot is built into the Intune admin center and is available for some features, including the settings catalog.
+Copilot is built into the Microsoft Intune admin center and is available for some features, like the settings catalog.

-You can use Copilot to create settings catalog policies, get information about existing policies, learn more about individual settings and their impact, and get device-specific details.

-You can use this data to help you manage your policies & settings, understand your security posture, and possibly troubleshoot device issues.
+Security Copilot gets insights from your Intune data.
+You can use these insights to help you manage your policies & settings, understand your security posture, and troubleshoot device issues.

 This article describes the Intune features that can use Copilot.